Azure/connectthedots/Azure/AzurePrep/AzurePrep.md

 * Login to Azure and if you have several subscriptions, select the one you want to deploy your services on from the choice provided in the next prompt.
 * Enter the namespace prefix you would like for your Service Bus namespace for the Event Hubs
 * Choose the location of the datacenter you would like the Service Bus Service to run on
 * Note the device connection strings displayed by the tool, as you will need them to provision the devices later.
-You might copy and paste into Notepad for easy retrieval.
+The AzurePrep utility creates a file with this output on your desktop for easy retrieval.

 			Service Bus management connection string (i.e. for use in Service Bus Explorer):